 ⅔ cup water

-Heat oil in a heavy metal pot or skillet on moderate heat.
+Heat oil in a heavy metal pot or skillet on medium heat.

 Lightly brown the onions.

-Add chicken and cook for 5-10 minutes, stirring occasionally.
+Add bay leaves and chicken and cook for 5-10 minutes, stirring occasionally.

-Add the chopped tomatoes and simmer for 6 minutes, stirring occasionally.
+Add the chopped tomatoes and peppers and cook for 6 minutes, stirring occasionally.

 Cover and cook for 6 to 10 minutes, stirring occasionally.

 Sprinkle chopped cilantro over dish and remove from stove.
 Let dish sit 1 minute before serving.
-Serve with Basmati rice and eat by hand for the best flavor.
+Serve with Basmati rice and eat by hand for an authentic experience.

 Half an onion, chopped